 Verifying Report Date

 Call the automated message line after 5:00 p.m. the evening before you are to report.
+This is usually a Sunday evening.
 Occasionally jurors are required to report later in the week in which they are scheduled.
 A recorded message will announce reporting instructions.